-Expenditure £16.9m, income £11.0m, net expenditure £5.9m (2020/21: expenditure £18.5m, income £10.5m, net expenditure £8.0m)
+Expenditure £47.3m, income £12.3m, net expenditure £35.0m (2021/22: expenditure £16.9m, income £11.0m, net expenditure £5.9m)

-The City Corporation runs three wholesale food markets, two of which - Billingsgate and Smithfield - are funded by City's Cash, with New Spitalfields Market being accounted for in the City Fund.
+The City Corporation runs three wholesale food markets, two of which - Billingsgate and Smithfield

+- are funded by City's Cash, with New Spitalfields Market being accounted for in the City Fund.
 Market tenants pay rent and service charges, which are calculated on a commercial basis.
 These charges cover the costs of operation, administration and those repairs which are attributable to the tenants.
 At Billingsgate, buyers can choose from the largest selection of fish in the UK and the market has an annual throughput of more than 22,000 tonnes.
-Meat has been bought and sold at Smithfield for over 800 years with around 150,000 tonnes of meat passing through its magnificent Grade II\ listed surroundings each year.
-Following a Strategic Review of the City's three wholesale markets, in 2018 the City Corporation approved in principle the proposal to explore moving the three wholesale markets from their current locations to a single new site.
-Work to appraise various options is currently being carried out.
+Meat has been bought and sold at Smithfield for over 800 years with around 150,000 tonnes of meat passing through its magnificent Grade II listed surroundings each year.
+New Spitalfields Market is the largest horticultural market in the country, with a throughput of circa 850,000 tonnes of produce per annum.